herrera-ignacio/cybersecurity-handbook/vulnerabilities/ssrf/README.md

-# SSRF - Server Side Request Forgery
+# SSRF: Server Side Request Forgery

 Many web applications will take a URL from a user and so something with it.

+SSRF refers to an attack where an attacker is able to send a crafter request from a vulnerable web application.

 ## Example